valmadrid/Adopt-Dont-Shop/README.md

 The main goal of this project is to produce a model that will predict the adoption speed rate and will tell which features are driving it.

 The first step was to find trends and correlations through data exploration.
-Since not a single feature has  astrong correlation with the target variable, external data and interactions were introduced.
+Since not a single feature has strong correlation with the target variable, external data and interactions were introduced.
 Correlations improved but are still very low.

 Logistic Regression was used to create a baseline model.
-It gave 0.35 accuracy and 0.25 kappa scores.
+It yielded 0.35 accuracy and 0.25 kappa scores.

 <results here>

-Various classifiers and ensemble methods were then evaluated and the best one that gave the highest accuracy and kappa scores is XGBoost.
+Various classifiers and ensemble methods were then evaluated and the one that gave the highest accuracy and kappa scores is XGBoost.

 <results here>

 After tuning the hyperparameters, the best model yielded 0.42 accuracy and 0.36 kappa scores.
-It is good at predicting pets under class 4 (no adoption after 100 days) but it struggles with class 3 (adopted after 31-90 days after listing).
+Its recall for class 4 (no adoption after 100 days) is 66% but it struggles with class 3 (adopted after 31-90 days after listing).

 <results here>

 Based on XGBoost's feature importance, breed and age are the top features in predicting the adoption rate.
 If correct values or guesstimates were given for breed and age, model might likely to perform better.

+Using SHAP to determine the features that

 ### Important Libraries and Modules used
 - Scikit-learn